simongoricar/FRI-NRG-geometry-to-volume-conversion-tool/README.md

 To compile this tool, you'll need a reasonably recent version of the Rust compiler (tested on `1.80.0-nightly`, but that should not be required).

 Clone the project (you will need Git LFS installed).
 Afterwards, run `cargo build --release` to compile the project in release mode.
-This should take quite a few minutes.
+This will take quite a few minutes, depending on your machine, but generally less than twenty minutes.

 If you wish to compile the project without visualization features, run `cargo build --release --no-default-features` instead.
+Note that when compiled without the `visualization` featuer flag (as above), the `visualize` command will not be available.

 You can find the resulting binary in `./target/release`.

 # Usage
+> Example invocations are available at the bottom.

 When running the tool, you must select either the `export` or `visualize` subcommand (described below).
-As far as global options go, they are the following:
+As far as global options go, see the following:

 ```md
 Usage: nrg-mesh-to-volume-conversion [OPTIONS]